How to Befriend a Butterfly 06/08/20

 Publisher: Pushkin Children’s

 Fourteen-year-old Shif and his best friend Bini are ordinary boys with big ambitions, but their world implodes when they attract the attention of the military "giffa".
-Wrenched from their families, they’re sent to a remote desert prison, where their cellmates are barely clinging to live.
+Wrenched from their families, they’re sent to a remote desert prison, where their cellmates are barely clinging on to life.

 However, the boys’ arrival sparks hope in the imprisoned men, and they give everything to ensure their escape.
 Reaching the nearest town, Shif has only just begun the perilous journey which he hopes will end in safety and freedom.